bdrupieski/bdrupieski.github.io/_posts/2016-08-01-indeed-tech-job-trends.md

 ### 8/4/2016 edit:

 After sharing this data with a few others I realized that my chart above using Java as a proxy of the health of the job market as a whole is pretty flawed and I can do a bit better with the data that I have.
 I used Java as a proxy for the market as a whole not only because of its popularity and magnitude of job postings but since most of my other keywords were combinations (e.g. "C#", "C# mvc", "C# mvc angular") that would result in a significant amount of overlap and bias the total results towards those keywords.
-However I should've probably also plotted C#, Java, C++, and Python together since there probably isn't much overlap between those keywords and it would result in less bias towards a single language.
+However, I should've probably also plotted C#, Java, C++, and Python together since there probably isn't much overlap between those keywords and it would result in less bias towards a single language.

 Well, I still can.
 Here are the job postings within 25 miles of the top 15 cities for C#, Java, C++, and Python: